 The morcialla and chistorra I had my eye on weren’t available; you’ll save yourself bother if you just amble up to the pincho counter and ask what’s available, and they are more than happy to discuss serving suggestions with you.

-A warm tortilla is excellent.
-Trust me, I grew up on this stuff, and the creaminess of the potato is beautifully done here.
+A warm tortilla is very good.
+Trust me, I grew up on this stuff, and the creaminess of the potato is capably done here.
 The accompanying alioli is pungent at first, as it should be, but eases away to leave a rounder, milder flavour.
 It reappears with several other dishes, which can only be A Good Thing.

 A cluster of large, meaty prawns (Gambas al ajillo) is messy work, but is the only right way to tackle them.
 I’m with the man who said, if you don’t suck the heads dry, you’re dead to me.
 They come dripping in garlic butter (though not, oddly, lemon, though this is remedied on our second visit).